FrancescoZumo/valence-arousal-video-estimation/README.md

 -  [midi-emotion-primer-continuation](https://github.com/FrancescoZumo/midi-emotion-primer-continuation)
 -  [videogame-procedural-music-experimental-setup](https://github.com/FrancescoZumo/videogame-procedural-music-experimental-setup)

-More details can be found in the thesis manuscript (TODO link once article/thesis is published)
+More details can be found in the [thesis manuscript](https://www.politesi.polimi.it/handle/10589/210809 )

 ## Description